rapid7/metasploit-framework/README.md

 --
-See the [Dev Environment Setup][devenv] guide on GitHub, which will walk you through the whole process from installing all the dependencies, to cloning the repository, and finally to submitting a pull request.
+See the [Dev Environment Setup][devenv] guide on GitHub, which will walk you through the whole process from installing all the dependencies, cloning the repository, and submitting a pull request.
 For slightly more information, see [Contributing](https://github.com/rapid7/metasploit-framework/blob/master/CONTRIBUTING.md).